Same-sex marriage in Slovenia: Partnership Act 2016

-On 28 April, the Union of Migrant Workers (SDMS) filed a motion, with 2,500 signatures, in order to be allowed to proceed with a petition for a referendum.
+On 28 April, the Trade Union of Migrant Workers (SDMS; Sindikat delavcev migrantov Slovenije) filed a motion, with 2,500 signatures, in order to be allowed to proceed with a petition for a referendum.
 However, on 5 May, the Speaker of the National Assembly, Milan Brglez, refused to set a thirty-five-day deadline during which the proposers could collect 40,000 valid signatures to force a referendum, arguing that this and several other SDMS referendum initiatives constituted an abuse of the referendum laws.
 He sent the bill for promulgation the next day.
 It was promulgated by President Borut Pahor and published in the official gazette on 9 May 2016.
 The law took effect on the fifteenth day after publication (i.e. 24 May 2016) and became operational nine months later (i.e. 24 February 2017).
 On 10 May, the SDMS challenged Brglez's decision to the Constitutional Court, which rejected the challenge on 21 July 2016.

 The ability to enter into a partnership was closed off following the legalization of same-sex marriage in Slovenia.
 Partners could convert their union into a recognized marriage until 31 July 2023.
 Couples were afforded an extra two months to convert their partnerships into marriages if they were unable to do so previously for "excusable reasons".
 Otherwise, all partnerships were dissolved on 31 July.